 Why doesn’t she tell me more about the Compassion program?

-A while back, I had a tough conversation with another sponsor named Jerry.* He was frustrated with something in his child’s letters, or rather what was lacking in his child’s letters.
-Over the course of our conversation, it became clear that Jerry had expected his child’s letters to prove that his money was getting to where it was supposed to be, and that Compassion was operating above board.
-For whatever reason, his child’s letters were not communicating that to him, and I would argue that they never could.
+A while back, I had a tough conversation with another sponsor named Jerry.* He was frustrated with something in the letters he was receiving, or rather what was lacking.
+Over the course of our conversation, it became clear that Jerry had expected the letters to prove that his money was getting to where it was supposed to be, and that Compassion was operating above board.
+For whatever reason, the letters from the child he sponsored were not communicating that to him, and I would argue that they never could.

-Your child will not always be able to communicate what your sponsorship has meant to him or her and that your money is going a long way to lift that child out of poverty.
+The child or teen you sponsor will not always be able to communicate what your sponsorship has meant to him or her and that your money is going a long way to lift he or she out of poverty.
 They may not have a high enough vocabulary yet to be able to communicate the significant changes they are experiencing.
 They may not even realize that they receive “support,” because the benefits of the program are given through their local church in the form of goods and services and not cash.

 What do my letters mean?